Mattshark89/OpenFlight-VRC/README.md

   - Creative (Desktop users): Minecraft-inspired Creative mode flight
 - Wing trails (while gliding)
 - Setup/Settings guide, basic API for hooking in other plugins
+- Equippable props (such as mechanical wings) for players that manually enable flight